Relationship Advice

 • Know your limits.
 It’s okay to love someone and still take care of yourself first.

-Why Relationships in 2025 Make These Issues Feel Worse
+Why Relationships in the Modern Age Can Make These Issues Feel Worse

-Ghosting hits harder when you already fear abandonment
+Ghosting hits harder when abandonment is already familiar

 How to Start Healing Daddy Issues in Relationships